xStarbound/xStarbound/doc/lua/monster.md

+# `monster`

-The monster table contains bindings specific to monsters which are available in addition to their common tables.
+The `monster` table contains bindings specific to monsters which are available in monster scripts.

 ---